sky-uk/kfp-operator/docs-gen/content/docs/getting-started/overview.md

 weight: 1
 ---

-The Kubeflow Pipelines Operator provides a declarative API for managing and running machine learning pipelines on Kubeflow with Resource Definitions.
+The Kubeflow Pipelines Operator provides a declarative API for managing and running ML pipelines with Resource Definitions on multiple providers.
+A provider is a runtime environment for managing and executing ML pipelines and related resources.

+## Compatibility

+The operator currently supports
+- TFX Pipelines with Python 3.7 and 3.9 - pipelines created using the KFP DSL are not supported yet
+- KFP standalone (a full KFP installation is not supported yet) and Vertex AI

 ## TFX Pipelines and Components